 What are the conditions of working in the UK after brexit?
 Do I need a visa to post workers to the UK?

-Arletti & Partners can help you with everything you need to know about fulfillments and requirements to work after brexit: contact us via email or get a free phone call with our mobility experts!
+Arletti & Partners can help you with everything you need to know about fulfillments and requirements to work after brexit: contact us via email or schedule a phone call with our mobility experts!

-Our mobility experts can help you with all the necessary requirements to carry out successful assignments in the UK.
+Our Posting Specialists can help you with all the necessary requirements to carry out successful assignments in the UK.

 A&P provides assistance in identifying and obtaining the necessary visa to enter the UK.

 Workers with an EU citizenship are considered visa-free by the British government, so they do not need to apply for a visa before travelling to the United Kingdom if it is a temporary stay (6 months or less) and only for activities covered by the Visitor regime (see Permitted activities under Visitor Visa and EU Visa-free regimes).

 You can visit the UK on a Visitor visa if you are travelling to the country for certain business reasons and working activities (Immigration Rules, Appendix V).